lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {: #Figure-Archi title='3GPP network architecture'}

 The Narrow Band Internet of Things (NB-IoT) architecture has a more complex structure.
-It relies on different NGWs from different providers and can send data by different paths, each path with different characteristics such as bandwidths, feedback, and layer two reliability and segmentation.
+It relies on different NGWs from different providers and can send data by different paths, each path with different characteristics such as bandwidths, acknowledgments, and layer two reliability and segmentation.

 {{Figure-Archi}} shows this architecture where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
-For example, a Dev using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a small bandwidth transmission from some bytes to one thousand bytes only.
+For example, a Dev using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a limited bandwidth transmission from few bytes/s to one thousand bytes/s only.

 Another node introduced in the NBIoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
 OMA and OneM2M define the northbound APIS.
 In this case, the path is small for data transmission.
 The main functions of the NGW-SCEF are:

 * Connectivity path
 * Device Monitoring